mikebaloun/MC-Learn/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/mikebaloun/MC-Learn/blob/main/Monte_Carlo_Learn.ipynb)

 MC-Learn is an adaptive sampling algorithm designed to reduce the wall-clock time and computational cost of fine-tuning Transformer models.
-By selectively training on the **most informative examples**, it achieves a ~2.8× speedup in training at the cost of about a 6% absolute accuracy drop.
+In initial experiments on AG News, it achieved a ~2.8× training speedup with roughly a 6% absolute accuracy drop, demonstrating the trade-off between efficiency and accuracy.

 ---